Brad-Pfahl/radiology_assistant/README.md

 The project was developed in both PyCharm (local Jupyter environment) and Google Colab (cloud-based) to provide maximum flexibility for execution, testing, and demonstration.

+I have included my final write-up on the project.
+The objective of which was to go through as if proposing the system to a company and following the project descriptions through to completion.
 ## Requirements

 Colab Notebook: